Have children, they said…it will be fun, they said — they lied…

 That kind of roller coaster feeling that I’m sure all parents can attest.
 That hating parenting and the thought of hating your kids for being so clingy and bossy.
 That when you are in the middle of your busy work and household chores, they are there to piss you off with their demands and other all sorts of parenting mayhems.

 These kinds of feelings are somehow normal to parents like me.
 It arises when I least expect it.

-There are so many factors why parents feel this way and for sure, no one can predict when those days come that on and off, we sometimes hate parenting.
+There are so many factors why parents feel this way and for sure, no one can predict when those parenting moments come on and off, and yes— we sometimes hate parenting.
 For over the years, these feelings put me on the edge.
 I’m just human and I didn’t know this was how it was going to be.

 Although parenting is a blessing, it’s a job.
 As mums and dads, we are completely responsible for these other people 24/7 with no postponement.
 In fact, as I said that it’s a job, there’s no definite job description about parenting.
 You have absolutely no idea what to expect when life throws you in any random situations, and if you don’t like it, quitting may be an option but too bad you just can’t.